The Future of the Law School

 0

 Even in previously horrific economies – 1990 to 1992, 1998-2000 – the regulation career appeared to live on, if not thrive.
-Hundreds of thousands of clever (and even not-so-clever) people were encouraged to become attorneys with the aid of a combination of outrageous salaries – in 2007, Cravath, one of the pinnacle corporate regulation corporations in u .
-S. A ., provided bonuses of nearly $100,000 for pinnacle performing friends – federally backed scholar loans, the intended security of an included career (with its bar exams), and putative status (see any John Grisham novel).
+Hundreds of thousands of clever (and even not-so-clever) people were encouraged to become attorneys with a combination of outrageous salaries.
+In 2007, Cravath was one of the pinnacle corporate regulation corporations in the world.
+S. A . provided bonuses of nearly $100,000 for pinnacle-performing friends – federally backed scholar loans, the intended security of an included career (with its bar exams), and putative status (see any John Grisham novel).

 Law School